okarras/EmpiRE-Compass/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Usage
+## Usage Instructions

-The dashboard offers an immediate view of 16 competency questions with their answers and corresponding diagrams.
-Users can interact with the diagrams to navigate through empirical research data and discover relevant papers from ORKG.
-Historical states of KG-EmpiRE can be reproduced and compared to monitor data evolution.
-A statistics page displays up-to-date metrics such as the number of conferences, papers, and triples.
-Authors can submit new data via a survey, providing paper DOIs and research details for curator review.
-The Study Designer Knowledge Base aids in finding similar research and offers design recommendations aligned with ACM standards.

----
+The dashboard offers an immediate view of **16 competency questions** with their answers and corresponding diagrams.
+Users can:
+- Interact with diagrams to navigate empirical research data and discover relevant papers from ORKG.
+- Reproduce and compare historical states of KG-EmpiRE to monitor data evolution.
+- View up-to-date metrics such as the number of conferences, papers, and triples on the statistics page.
+- Submit new data via a survey (including paper DOIs and research details) for curator review.
+- Use the **Study Designer Knowledge Base** to find similar research and receive design recommendations aligned with ACM standards.

+<p align="right">(<a href="#top">back to top</a>)</p>

 ## Design System & Storybook